farzane-yoosefi/Information_Gain/README.md

 *in Orange/Apple example :* Each category has one single data : **eiher Apple or Orange**.We usually call them as *pure data*.
 ## We calculate information gain using Entropy
+We calculate Information Gain using Entropy by comparing the initial entropy with the final entropy.

+>> nformation Gain = Entropy before split - Entropy after split

+*Orange/Apple example :* The model splits based on all features

+**Split based on Weight**  : There are heavy and light apples, and also oranges in both categories

+- Entropy before split : High.
+- Entropy after split: High (because both categories still contain apples AND oranges)

+**Split based on Color:** Red objects are apples and orange objects are oranges

+- Entropy before split: High (by default, like most datasets)
+- Entropy after split: Low (because now we have two separate, pure categories - one for apples and one for oranges)